stringfromjava/stringfromjava/README.md

 # Hello
-My name is String, welcome to my GitHub profile!
+My name is String, welcome to my GitHub profile.

 ## About Me
 ### Software Experience